Videos For The Current Month Are Provided As Soon As They Become Available.

 Download This Month's Star Charts Here

 In case of viewing session cancellation, I put out messages on the observatory email listserv and text lists.
 If no one reserves for a viewing session, I may opt for another activity at home.
-Please call instead of just showing up.
-If you wish to be added to the e-mail and/or text list - e-mail me at mark.urwiller@tutanota.com.
+Please call or email instead of just showing up.
+If you wish to be added to the e-mail and/or text list, e-mail me at mark.urwiller@gmail.com.
 If you want to be on the text list I need your phone number and cell provider.
 These services are free and free of ads/spam!

 We look forward to seeing you!